[Updated April 10, 2019]

-For most small-business owners, landing a big client is a dream – until they find out the contract requires them to have insurance they don't already have.
-That can force them to scramble for coverage or wave goodbye to a hefty paycheck.
+For most small business owners, landing a big client is a dream – until they find out the contract requires them to have commercial insurance they don't already have.
+That can force them to scramble for coverage or wave goodbye to an opportunity.

-Requiring coverage like Professional Liability Insurance in a contract might seem like overreach, but it's actually a fairly common practice.
-We talked to business lawyers to find out why and when contracts require coverage.
+Requiring coverage like professional liability insurance in a contract might seem like overreach, but it's actually a fairly common practice.

-"Most plaintiffs' attorneys are going to zero in on the party with the most insurance because they know that party will either sell or have the means to pay a judgment against them," says Legrand.
+"Most plaintiffs' attorneys are going to zero in on the party with the most insurance because they know that party will either sell or have the means to pay a judgment against them," Legrand says.
 "If someone you were working with does not have insurance, then your business could become the target of that lawsuit."

-And it's not just a potential legal defense they're worried about.
-Francine Griesing, founder and managing member of the law firm Griesing Law, LLC (@GriesingLawLLC), says they could end up "paying their deductible amount, having premiums rise, or having to pay for uncovered amounts."
+And it's not just a potential legal defense business owners and clients are worried about when they require insurance in a contract.
+Francine Griesing, founder and managing member of the law firm Griesing Law, LLC, says a legal action could end up reulting in a higher deductible amount, an increase in premiums, or having to pay for uncovered amounts for future policies.

 Cassin says insurance obligations may be required more frequently in some industries, like construction.
 As an example, he says to imagine hiring a plumber to solve a minor problem, but the installation doesn't go well and causes water damage.
 He says as the business owner, you want to make sure they're covered by insurance.